Absolute entropy

 For ideal and real gases, is a function of temperature and is proportional to at low temperatures according to the Debye formula.
 At higher temperatures, can be approximated as a function described by eq43, where .
 Since, , eq301 becomes

-Having computed eq302, we can use the value calculate the absolute entropy of the same substance at other temperatures, e.g.
+Having computed eq302, we can use the value to calculate the absolute entropy of the same substance at other temperatures, for instance,

 Using the same logic, a system at constant pressure is given by

-If eq301 or eq304 has a temperature range that includes phase transitions, which result in points of discontinuity in or (see diagram above), it has to be modified as follows:
+If eq301 or eq304 has a temperature range that includes phase transitions, which result in points of discontinuity in or (see diagram above), we have to modify the equation (e.g. eq304) as follows:

 Finally, just as the change of standard reaction enthalpy is , the change of standard reaction entropy is: